Danvers State Hospital

 The Danvers State Hospital, also known as the State Lunatic Hospital at Danvers, The Danvers Lunatic Asylum, and The Danvers State Insane Asylum, was a psychiatric hospital located in Danvers, Massachusetts.
-It was built in 1874, and opened in 1878, under the supervision of prominent Boston architect Nathaniel Jeremiah Bradlee, on an isolated site in rural Massachusetts.
+It was built in 1874 and opened in 1878, under the supervision of prominent Boston architect Nathaniel Jeremiah Bradlee, on an isolated site in rural Massachusetts.
 It was a multi-acre, self-contained psychiatric hospital designed and built according to the Kirkbride Plan.

-Despite being included in the National Register of Historic Places in 1984, the majority of the building was demolished in 2007.
+The hospital was closed permanently in 1992.
+Despite the building's being included in the National Register of Historic Places in 1984, most of it was demolished in 2007.